krulexdev/bandicoot-form/README.md

-# About project
-- This is an application of my foundational knowledge in HTML, CSS, and JavaScript.

 ## Description
-- So, basically, I aim to create a simple website where I can manage content and design, while integrating it with various platforms, particularly google search console, analytics, and optimizing the website. although it's currently just a landing page, I'm very happy about it and plan to develop it further. cheers!
+ This is an application of my foundational knowledge in HTML, CSS, and JavaScript.

 ## Features
 - **Information Section**: Fill with my background and skills.